Installing vai_q_pytorch - 3.5 English

 replace_pytorch.sh new_conda_env_name

 Note: Before running the script, check the version of Python, PyTorch, and cuda-toolkit version in the replace_pytorch.sh script and edit them according to your requirement.
-When choosing PyTorch version and editing the command line, follow the instructions on pytorch official webpage.
+When choosing the PyTorch version and editing the command line, follow the instructions on the PyTorch official webpage.

 Install from the Source Code

 vai_q_pytorch is a Python package designed to work as a PyTorch plugin.
 It is an open source in Vitis_AI_Quantizer.
-AMD recommends to install vai_q_pytorch in the Conda environment.
+AMD recommends installing vai_q_pytorch in the conda environment.
 To do so, follow these steps:

 1. Add the CUDA_HOME environment variable in .bashrc.

-For the GPU version, if the CUDA library is installed in /usr/local/cuda, add the following line into .bashrc.
-If CUDA is in other directory, change the line accordingly.
+If the CUDA library is installed in /usr/local/cuda for the GPU version, add the following line into .bashrc.
+If CUDA is in another directory, change the line accordingly:

 export CUDA_HOME=/usr/local/cuda

 For the CPU version, remove all CUDA_HOME environment variable setting in your .bashrc.
-It is recommended to cleanup it in command line of a shell window by running the following command:
+It is recommended to clean it up using the following command in the command line of a shell window:

 unset CUDA_HOME

-The following code takes PyTorch 1.7.1 and torchvision 0.8.2 as an example.
+The following code uses PyTorch 1.7.1 and torchvision 0.8.2 for example.
 You can find detailed instructions for other versions on the PyTorch website.

 pip install torch==1.7.1 torchvision==0.8.2